Walnut Pesto

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Traditionally made in a mortar and pestle, this simple Italian recipe comes from the Liguria region of Italy.
-It’s basically a walnut pesto, as rustic and delicious as its most-known cousin, the basil pesto.
+This simple Italian recipe, traditionally made with a mortar and pestle, comes from the Liguria region of Italy.
+It’s rustic and flavorful, like its most-known cousin, basil pesto.

 • Walnuts